archienorman11/thesis-bitcoin-clustering/readme.md

 ## Prerequesites

 Please note that installing the bitcoin blockchain and running all scripts may take ~ 10 days as the blockchain download is around 160GB and needs to be indexed.
+The instructions given here are from the bitcoingraph tool.

 ### Bitcoin Core setup and configuration